Recap / Burn Notice S 1 E 5 Family Business

 - Just for Fun: Michael's cover ID is "Steve Remington", gun dealer.
 Sam has to have some fun.

-- Sam also asks to lick the bowl when they're done making fake C4.
+- Sam also asks to lick the bowl when they're done making fake C4 out of cake frosting.

 - Kick the Dog: The Zamars threaten Jack's wife.
 She's pregnant.